wasmfx/oopsla23-artifx/README.md

 * `run-experiments.sh` is a script to automate running the experiments
 * `run-tests.sh` is a script to automate running the testsuites
 * `run-tests.sh.reference` contains a sample output of running `run-tests.sh`
-* `tinygo/` contains a copy of the sources of TinyGo version 0.26
+* `tinygo/` contains our fork of TinyGo version 0.26
 * `wasm-spec` is our fork of the WebAssembly reference interpreter
 * `wasmtime` is our fork of the Bytecode Alliance's wasmtime (it's the Wasm compiler and runtime).